guirgouveia/devops-stack/dockerize/README.md

 An initial *blog* database is created for storing blog posts, but it's empty as no content is provided by the assigner.

 The Docker Compose file also sets up volumes for data and log persistence, and demonstrates passing environment variables using Dockerfile ARGs and ENVs instructions.
+The environment variables passed in the Docker Compose file are defined in the .env file.

 # Additional Packages